Matt Forde

-Matt Forde (born 6 November 1982) is an English impressionist, television writer, and radio presenter.
+Matt Forde (born 6 November 1982) is an English comedian, impressionist, writer and presenter.

 Background

-Forde attended Becket School in West Bridgford, Nottingham.
+Forde attended Becket School in West Bridgford, Nottingham, where he gained English, History, and Economics A-levels in 1999.

 His mother is a former nun.
 He joined the Labour Party when he was 15 and became a member and associate of the party.
 Following the election of Jeremy Corbyn as Labour leader, he gave up his membership.